celsojr/SDL3-CS/readme.md

 ```

 # Rename Libraries (if necessary)
-Some platforms may require renaming `libSDL3.0.dylib` to `SDL3.dylib` for compatibility.
+Some platforms may require renaming for compatibility.

 ### macOS
 ```sh